MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Unified labeling scanner and client version 2.10.x

 **Released** 03/15/2021
-### Audit log updates
+### Usage logging in the Windows event log

-This version of the unified labeling client and scanner supports the following improvements for AIP audit logs:

-- **The unified labeling client now logs user activity to the local Windows event log**.
+The unified labeling client now logs user activity to the local Windows event log.

 For more information, see [Usage logging for the Azure Information Protection unified labeling client](clientv2-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-unified-labeling-client).

-- **Support for audit logs for access events from the AIP viewer**.
-Azure Information Protection audit logs for access events now include events from the AIP viewer.

 ### Scanner diagnostics tool improvements